A novel nonlocal potential solver based on nonuniform FFT for efficient simulation of the Davey-Stewartson equations: Resolving discontinuities in nonlocal potential by NUFFT algorithm

 \subsection{Time splitting method}

-For computing the dynamics, we adapt the {\sl time-splitting spectral method} (TSSP) which has been widely and successfully used for the nonlinear Schr\"{o}dinger equation (NLSE) and DS system\cite{BeMaSt04} with many applications \cite{BaoJM,BaoJM2,BMS,SPMCompare}.
-We shall briefly introduce the {\sl time splitting method} for DS equations so as to make the coming sections reasonably self-contained.
+For computing the dynamics, we adapt the {\sl time-splitting spectral method} (TSSP) which has been widely and successfully used for the nonlinear Schr\"{o}dinger equation (NLSE) and DS system \cite{BeMaSt04} with many applications \cite{BaoJM,BaoJM2,BMS,SPMCompare}.
+We shall briefly introduce the {\sl time splitting method} for DS equations to make the following sections reasonably self-contained.